 Please provide your Federal Express account number if you would like expedited shipping.

-Books are due back to the Library in two weeks.
+The loan period is four weeks.
 If you need the item longer, you may extend the loan unless another user has requested the item.
-To extend the loan, contact the Circulation (206/543-4086 or email) OR renew the book yourself.
+Please contact the Circulation Desk to request an extension: 206/543-4086.

 Contact the Reference librarians (206/543-6794 or email us using the Ask Us form) for assistance with identifying material relevant to your research needs.